renfeng/web-mask/chrome-web-store/README.md

 ## Description

-The Angular Mask Chrome Extension allows you to inject a local build of an Angular Frontend into any server environment.

-This gives you the following possibilities:

-- Testing of local changes on servers while the servers are reserved for major release
+It overrides resources, JS, CSS, Image, and fonts, of a website with the copies from a local dev server.

+It enables you to

+- Debug a remote web site where source map is usually disabled with your local frontend dev server
-- Hotfix testing directly on server environment with actual data
-- Feature branch integration testing before creating a pull request
+- Test your local changes with actual data from remote servers - integration test before pull request

 It's similar to "Resource Override", but requires minimum configuration and is built for Manifest V3.
 See
 * https://chrome.google.com/webstore/detail/resource-override/pkoacgokdfckfpndoffpifphamojphii